 Approval Document Department Responsible for Status of Application Required Issuing Approval Environmental Authorisation in National Department of An integrated application was of the National Environmental Environmental Affairs (DEA) submitted and an integrated Management Act (Act 107 of authorisation will be provided 1998) to Eskom at the end of the Waste Management Licence in National Department of process. terms of the National Environmental Affairs (DEA) Environmental Management: Waste Act No 59 of 2008 Water use licence in terms of Department of Water Affairs Application to be compiled by the National Water Act, 1998 (DWA) Eskom.
-However discussions (Act 36 of 1998) with DWA are ongoing.
+However discussions (Act 36 of 1998) - with DWA are ongoing.
+DWA will receive the EIR documentation and designs concurrently with the DEA.